Gurobi/gurobi-ai-modeling/source/prompting-basics.rst

    but an LLM can often surprise us with how it chooses to interpret your words.

 2. The second function of this step is to fulfill the aforementioned concept of *Chain-of-Thought*.
-To be most effective we currently recommend to make the LLM generate the model in mathematical notation.
+To be most effective, we recommend to make the LLM generate the model in mathematical notation.
 Even if the user might not be able to understand it, we feel that it leads to a better model generation later on.

 Generating a model